The white label allows you to use Digitevent services in complete transparency.

 Level 2: Personalization of the domain name and the sender email address

-- If you wish to reserve a dedicated domain name for your event: contact us at firstname.lastname@example.org specifying the domain name and the desired sender email address.
+- If you wish to reserve a dedicated domain name for your event: contact our tech team by clicking on the (?) symbol at the top right of your back office and specify the domain name and the desired sender email address.

 We can set up a redirection address that will allow us to redirect replies to one of your email addresses.

 The activation of your domain name (https) is carried out by our teams.
-As soon as the commercial validation is validated, please communicate to email@example.com the desired domain name.
+As soon as you have the sales validation, please communicate the desired domain name to our tech team via the (?) button.
 Please note that the implementation of the domain name can take up to 2 working days.